vectordotdev/vector/PRIVACY.md

 # Privacy Policy

 It should go without saying, but Vector takes the privacy of your data, including how you use Vector, very seriously.
+Vector is used to collect and route some of your most sensitive data and we want you to know that we do not take that lightly.
 This document clarifies how the Vector project thinks about privacy now and in the future.

 <!-- MarkdownTOC autolink="true" style="ordered" -->